 According to wraparound organizational leaders and administrators, less than a third (29%) of their locations had waitlists for new clients to receive services, compared to 30% across the system.
-Organizational leaders and administrators perceived that for the locations with waitlists, half of youth seeking new services would be seen within 14 days, shorter than the system wide average (median) of 30 days.
+Organizational leaders and administrators perceived that for the locations with waitlists, half of youth seeking new services would be seen within 14 days, shorter than the system wide median of 30 days.wide average of 30 days.